 Stop payment order

-In addition to your options for managing Payment Instructions, eligible Consumer and Business Accounts may also permit use of Digital Services to initiate a stop payment order.
-A stop payment order is a formal request to stop the payment of a paper check, series of checks, or an electronic payment (ACH/Debit).
-If you believe that your check book or debit card is lost or stolen, or you otherwise believe someone may attempt to initiate unauthorized transactions on your account, please call our Fraud Liaison Center immediately (877-595-6256).
-Stop payment orders are described in more detail in the account agreement for your account, and the charge for each stop payment order will be the current charge for that service as detailed in the Consumer or Business Pricing Information Disclosure.
+In addition to your options for managing Payment Instructions, eligible Consumer and Business Accounts, as well as eligible credit card accounts, may permit using Digital Services to initiate a stop payment order.
+A stop payment order is a formal request to stop the payment of a paper check, series of checks, an electronic payment (ACH/Debit) or a recurring credit card payment.
+If you believe your check book, debit or credit card is lost or stolen, or you otherwise believe someone may attempt to initiate unauthorized transactions on your account, please call our Fraud Liaison Center immediately (877-595-6256).
+Stop payment orders are described in more detail in the account agreement for your account.
+You may be charged for a stop payment order, depending on your account.
+For Consumer and Business Accounts, the charge for each stop payment order will be the current charge for that service as detailed in the Consumer Pricing Information or Business Pricing Information disclosures.

 Submitting a stop payment order does not guarantee that the payment will be stopped; our ability to process a stop payment order will depend on the payment method and whether final payment has been made.
 A stop payment order does not change the existing agreement you may have with the payee and the payee may still have the right to collect payment.
-If you need to cancel a stop payment order, it can take up to seven Business Days.
+If you need to cancel a stop payment order, you may cancel the request within Digital Services or by contacting us.
+Stop payment orders that are canceled through Digital Services or by calling us will be processed immediately.
+If you notify us in writing, it can take up to seven Business Days to process the cancelation.

 Paper payments: You may request a stop payment order for a paper check (or series of checks) drawn on your account that has not been presented for payment.
 If the paper check has been presented for payment, or has already been paid, you cannot initiate a stop payment order or otherwise stop the payment.
 A stop payment order for a paper payment will remain in place for up to 24 months.